 "Freedom in Transition" by Aleksandar Crnogorac

-far from Bijeljina in Bosnia and Herzegovina.
-Prior to transitioning
+Bijeljina in Bosnia and Herzegovina.
+Prior to transitioning she was

-she was married five times.
+married five times.
 She has a daughter and one granddaughter.
+Currently

 „I completed my sex change in the (now distant) 1995.
 I had to sell